About Alternative Exposure

 A Brief History

 The program, launched in 2007 in partnership with the Andy Warhol Foundation for the Visual Arts, was developed in response to support the dynamic, under-the-radar work of artists and small groups that have long been emblematic of the San Francisco Bay Area's arts community.
-Now in its ninth year, Alternative Exposure has awarded $491,000 in direct funds to 135 Bay Area projects to date.
+With this ninth round of funding, Alternative Exposure will have awarded $563,000 in direct funds to 151 projects.
 Southern Exposure is committed to continuing to serve as a resource for the independent visual arts community through Alternative Exposure and our other programs.

 The Regional Regranting Program: A National Network